wmbutler/signalk-influx-grafana-docker/README.md

 What is this doing?
 It
 s running a container called `wmbutler/signalk-influx-grafana-docker` The `-p` statements are opening ports for the programs to communicate on.
 Notice how they correspond to the ports mentioned in the introduction.

+Docker is pretty sweet.
+You just started running the container in that last command.
+Now you can open a web browser to those services as described below.

 # SignalK Server Config

 [http://localhost:3000](http://localhost:3000) for SignalK